getbraincloud/braincloud-unreal-plugin/README.md

 ### Platforms

 The plugin will work with all platforms.
 Make sure the required SDK, environment paths and licenses set up.
-To build for a specific platform only, edit the BCClient.plugin file to include:
+To build for a specific platform only, edit the BCClient.uplugin file.
+Eg:

 ```
 "SupportedTargetPlatforms": [